ShalmonAnandas/Gui-Youtube-dl/README.md

 1) Download the Zip from releases
 2) Unzip and run youtube-dl-gui.exe

+If you want to build the windows binaries yourself, you can do that using pyinstaller.

 ### Linux:
 1) Clone the repo
 2) Install Requirements :